Luis Molowny

-Luis Molowny Arbelo (12 May 1925 – 12 February 2010) was a Spanish football midfielder and coach.
+Luis Molowny Arbelo (12 May 1925 – 12 February 2010) was a Spanish football player and coach.

-He amassed La Liga totals of 175 matches and 90 goals during 12 seasons, with Real Madrid and Las Palmas.
-He went on to work as a manager with the two clubs, winning 12 major titles with the former in both capacities combined.
+A midfielder, he amassed La Liga totals of 175 matches and 91 goals over 12 seasons, with Real Madrid and Las Palmas.
+He went on to work as a manager with the two clubs, winning 14 major titles with the former both capacities combined.

 Molowny represented Spain at the 1950 World Cup.
 For a brief period in the late 1960s, he also coached the national team.

-Playing career

-Club
+Club career

-Molowny was born in Santa Cruz de Tenerife, Canary Islands.
-His surname originated from County Clare in Ireland, where it is now most often spelt Maloney.
+Molowny was born in Santa Cruz de Tenerife, Canary Islands; his surname originated from County Clare in Ireland, being most often spelt Maloney in later years.
 He trialled for CD Tenerife as a youngster, but was not allowed to play in the scouting match.
 He positioned himself behind one of the goals in order to act as a ball boy and retrieve lost balls and return them, and after a display of skills he was signed by Santa Cruz CF but, not being 18 at the time, he was limited to appear in friendly games.

 In 1946, after winning the Canarian regional championships with Marino FC, Molowny caught the eye of both FC Barcelona and Real Madrid.
 The former club sent an emissary by boat to sign him, and the latter's president, Santiago Bernabéu, upon reading the developments in La Vanguardia whilst he was travelling to Reus, telephoned to director Jacinto Quincoces and ordered that the player be signed; after he performed poorly in a match where he was due to showcase his talent, Bernabéu was still adamant, and a deal was eventually closed for 250.000 pesetas and a 3.000 monthly salary.

 Molowny made his debut for his new team on 1 December 1946, scoring through a 79th-minute header in a 2–1 La Liga home win against Barcelona.
 He finished his first season with a further ten goals in 15 appearances, winning the Copa del Generalísimo.

-During his 11-year stint in Madrid, Molowny appeared in 198 games all competitions comprised, netting 107 times.
-He conquered five titles with his main club, including two national championships and the 1955–56 edition of the European Cup, even though he did not take part in the final of the latter tournament itself.
+During his 11-year stint in Madrid, Molowny appeared in 208 games in all competitions, scoring 104 times.
+He claimed five titles with his main club, including two national championships and the 1955–56 edition of the European Cup, even though he did not take part in the final of the latter tournament itself.

-International
+International career

-Molowny earned seven caps for Spain, during slightly less than five years.
+Molowny earned seven caps for Spain in five years.
 His first came on 2 April 1950, and he contributed with one of his two international goals to a 5–1 win over Portugal for the 1950 FIFA World Cup qualifiers, at the Nuevo Chamartín.

 Selected by manager Guillermo Eizaguirre for the finals in Brazil, Molowny appeared in the 2–2 second group stage draw against Uruguay, helping to a final fourth place.